 Within Etak’s map matching were further innovations such as a connectivity tree, a running update, correlation of car heading changes with curves in the road and multiple dynamic calibration routines.
-All these were built into the Etak Navigator™, later on used for the Bosch TravelPilot IDS and available for Bosch to use subsequently.
-When GPS became commercially viable, Etak extended its position determination to incorporate GPS as described in its patents US 5,311,195 and later US 5,948,043.
+All these were built into the Etak Navigator™.
+When GPS became commercially viable, Etak extended its position determination to incorporate GPS,.

 Moving Map Heading Up Display

 Perhaps the most distinctive innovation Etak developed was its intuitive map display.
 Back then digital maps were new and even those applications that were available on big machines were slow to respond.
 For most companies developing navigation systems, it was simply not possible to think of dynamically updating a map display in a resource constrained navigation system.
-By solving map storage and retrieval problems (explained later on), Etak was able to make fundamental innovations in the map presentation.
+By solving map storage and retrieval problems, Etak was able to make fundamental innovations in the map presentation.

 Early navigation devices used transparent map overlays.
 The vehicle’s position was indicated by the CRT beam which moved and the driver had to change overlays as the beam left the screen.
-More advanced systems displayed a map and would change it as the vehicle’s position got close to the screen’s edge.
-EVA had no map display, only presenting icons to indicate when to make the next maneuver.
+More advanced systems displayed a map and would change as the vehicle’s position got close to the screen’s edge.
 All these approaches were either cumbersome to use or extremely limited in the information they provided.
-In contrast, Etak’s map display proved to be of great help to a driver even without a destination entered or route computed.
+In contrast, Etak’s moving map display proved to be of great help to a driver even without a destination entered or route computed.

 Specifically, Etak made several user interface innovations, explained in its patent US 4,914,605.
-The display for the Etak Navigator™ and for the early TravelPilot IDS was a monochrome CRT.
+The display for the Etak Navigator™ was a monochrome CRT.
 It offered the map at different scales so the driver could zoom to a scale that best matched his needs at the time.
 Roads in the map were classified as to level of importance such as residential, arterial, highway and the like.
 At large scales (smaller area) all the roads were shown in full detail.
 At progressively smaller scales (larger areas) smaller roads would not be shown and roads of higher road class would be plotted with less detail (generalized) thereby reducing storage.
 These measures prevented the display from becoming overly complex while still giving the driver the information that was most appropriate for that scale.

 Etak developed dynamic labels to annotate street names.
 These labels were the same size, regardless of scale, were always more or less right-side-up regardless of the direction of the map, did not collide with each other, and were not truncated by the edge of the map – changing position as needed.
 Finally, an algorithm selected only those labels that were most likely to be important to the driver.